KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FSAPI by MarcLandis](https://github.com/MarcLandis/MMM-FSAPI)

-1. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-FSAPI.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FTP-image by jboucly](https://github.com/jboucly/MMM-FTP-image)